← All docs

 5. Platform records the transaction as complete.

 The money never touches the platform.
-This is how angel investments, property deals, and large B2B transactions already work.
+Same flow as property deals, freelancer payments, and large B2B transactions.

 Cross-Border